Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Numerical Results

-In Figure \ref{fig:frequencies}, the system performance is depicted for frequencies of $f=2$ GHz and $f=5$ GHz with the bandwidth of $BW=0.02f$ in both cases.
-Here, we used the handover of $\epsilon=0.1$ with the pilots being sent every $\tau_d$ seconds.
-At the higher frequencies, the path loss tends to be higher, which reduces the overall achievable sum-rate.
+{All figures presented so far illustrate system performance at an operating frequency of $2$ GHz.
+However, it is important to note that as the frequency increases, the CSI variations become more rapid, leading to a reduced coherence time.
+Consequently, the correlation between consecutive CSI observations diminishes at a fixed pilot rate, potentially affecting the accuracy of channel estimation and system performance.
+Thus, Figure \ref{fig:frequencies} compares the system performance at two different operating frequencies, $f=2$ GHz and $f=5$ GHz, while maintaining a proportional bandwidth of $BW=0.02f$ in both cases.} Here, we used the handover of $\epsilon=0.1$ with the pilots being sent every $\tau_d$ second.
+At the higher frequencies, the path loss tends to be higher, which reduces the overall achievable sum rate.
 Furthermore, for a wider bandwidth, the power of noise also increases, which further reduces the rate.
 A higher frequency also means that the changes of the channels are faster, which makes it more difficult for the agent to predict appropriate actions based on the delayed channels.
 In other words, the gap between the perfect and the imperfect CSI scenarios is larger at higher frequencies, which is due to the lower correlation between channels throughout time.
 The performance discussed here is measured in bit/sec/Hz.
 When considering the actual data rates in bit/sec, different results emerge.
 For instance, at the frequency of $5$ GHz with a bandwidth of $100$ MHz, a sum rate of $600$ Mbit/sec can be achieved in the scenario of imperfect CSI.
 By contrast, at the frequency of $2$ GHz with a bandwidth of $40$ MHz, the sum rate achieved is $350$ Mbit/sec.